Freddy's Farm Shetlands

 *I've underlined and bolded the symptoms in my ewe, and halfway down there is a list of the treatments that I used.
 With the vital treatments in red.

-So while I was having a blast, enjoying my first week at Umass Amherst, my ewe Bluebelle (currently a yearling, will be 2 this spring) went and got sick.
+So while I was having a blast, enjoying my first week at UMass Amherst, my ewe Bluebelle (currently a yearling, will be 2 this spring 2016) went and got sick.

 My sister messaged me on Friday saying "SHEEP EMERGENCY CALL ME".
-I call her, and we chat about how BB is doing.
+I called her, and we chatted about how BB is doing.
 She tells me, that she is shaking, stiff-legged, and keeps falling.
 Also that she is drooling and tilting her head.
 My thoughts immediately go to listeriosis.
-I ask if she has been off feed, how her stool is, wether she has miscarried etc. It turns out that BB has been acting normal up until that day; when Olivia went out to feed and found her leaning up against the fence.
-Liv immediately separated her, and gave her nutridrench, and yogurt and water (every 3hrs)....
+I ask if she has been off feed, how her stool is, if she has miscarried.
+It turns out that BB has been acting normal up until today; when Liv went out to feed and found her leaning up against the fence.
+Liv immediately separated her, and gave her nutridrench, yogurt and water...
 I instruct her to call our vet, and have her come over asap.

 I travel home the next day, and take a look at my babe.
 She is just as described, shaky, stiff, and easily started.
-The paralysis in her face was very mild, and she would still walk (stumble), and eat hay.
-Our vet had given her penicillin and banamine (to treat her for the worst case scenario), she was not positive of what exactly was effecting BB.
-None of the signs were easy to pinpoint a cause.
+The paralysis in her face was very mild, and she could still walk (stumble).
+She could even eat a bit of hay.
+Our vet had given her penicillin and banamine (to treat her for the worst case scenario listeriosis), She was not positive of what exactly was effecting BB.
+Her symptoms were common for many bad illnesses.

-Earlier that day, it turns out that BB had had a seizure, she fell to the ground on her side and shook.
-After hearing this, my thoughts immediately went to hypocalcemia, which causes seizures in the death strokes...
+Later that day I learned that in the morning, BB had had a seizure, she fell to the ground on her side and shook.
+After hearing this, my thoughts immediately jumped away from listeriosis and instead to a mineral deficiency.
+Specifically hypocalcemia, which I remembered causes seizures in the death strokes...
 But we were treating her for listeriosis, so maybe it was just the medicine working to kill the bacteria in her brain?

 After a night of fitful sleep, I went out at noon to re-evaluate.
-Liv and I dosed her with 3ml pen, and 1ml banamine; also drenched her with nutri-drench, yogurt, and water...
+Liv and I dosed her with 3ml penicillin, and 1ml banamine (both IM); we also drenched her with nutri-drench, yogurt, and water...
 A minute after the complete drenching +shots, I noticed BB shaking her head (essentially a mild seizure), her lips , ears, and eyes flapped and twitched.
 While she braced herself against the wall.
 She recovered and I finished feeding the rest of the animals.
-When I came back into the barn a few minutes later, I heard a splash, when I looked into the stall BB was full on seizing on the ground, with legs out and flailing.
+When I came back into the barn a few minutes later, I heard a splash, when I looked into the stall BB was full on seizing on the ground, with legs fully stretched and flailing.
 I went in and held her head, and talked her through it.
 She proceeded to have another full-on, and another semi- seizure in a span of 10 minutes...
 As I was helping her through the seizures, I knew this wasn't listeriosis.
-It was something much different, and may have been caused by the banamine (shot of banamine, then 5 mins later, intense seizures?
-Can't be a coincidence)...
+It was something much different, maybe the banamine was to blame? (shot of banamine, then 5 mins later, intense seizures?
+Can't be a coincidence)

 So I left her in a recumbent position (legs underneath her), and went inside to research.
 At first I was looking to see if banamine causes seizures in sheep (it has never before in my animals, but I just wanted to make sure).
 Turns out that it does when accidentally given in an artery.
-I didn't do that, so I kept looking.
-I knew a symptom of BB's was seizures, so I researched hypocalcemia, not it.
-But somehow I came across hypomagnesaemia, (grass tetany), on one of the pages.
+I am sure I did not hit an artery, so I kept looking.
+I knew a symptom of BB's was seizures, so I researched hypocalcemia [which I suspected earlier], not it.
+But somewhere on that deep dive, I came across hypomagnesaemia, low magnesium [grass tetany].
 And BOOM, that was it.
-Grass tetany causes a stiff gait, tremors, excessive peeing, and before death, flailing seizures..
+Grass tetany causes a stiff gait, tremors, excessive peeing, and near death - flailing seizures..

-Time will tell if this remedy will work, often sheep relapse with this disease.
+There is not great documentation if this kind of treatment works long term, and sheep often relapse.
 But as of now (approximately 62 hrs since first signs of tremors), she has no facial tremors, and her legs are beginning to be less stiff.
 If she makes it, I predict she will have moderate to severe brain damage, but hopefully she will not be in pain.

 What caused grass tetany in the middle of winter?